 I'll need to get authorization from my customer first but I shouldn't have any problems Open Sourcing it.

-#4 Updated by Brian Terlson about 10 years ago
+#4 Updated by Brian Terlson over 10 years ago

 Yeah, I was just going to clone it locally but I figured eh, might as well fork.
 I might get into some heavier development at some point.